carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 > has ended up in the `allowed_domains` attribute.
 >
 > Is this desired?
 What do you think would happen
-> if later in our code we wanted to scrape a page living at the address `www.ontla.on.ca/web/members/members_detail.do?locale=en&ID=7085`?
+> if later in our code we wanted to scrape a page living at the address `https://www.aph.gov.au/Senators_and_Members/Parliamentarian?MPID=EZ5`?
 > > ## Solution
 > >
 > > `allowed_domains` is a safeguard for our spider, it will restrict its ability to scrape pages
 > > outside of a certain realm.
-An URL is structured as a path to a resource, with the root directory
+A URL is structured as a path to a resource, with the root directory
 > > at the beginning and a set of "subdirectories" after that.
 In `www.mydomain.ca/house/dog.html`,
 > > `http://www.mydomain.ca/` is the root, `house/` is a first level directory and `dog.html` is a file
 > > sitting inside the `house/` directory.